isoraqathedh/isoraqathedh.github.com/Snippets/empty-forum.md

 But this is a fragile thing,
-for if I were to reveal its identity, the very source of the eerieness of worlds frozen in time will be broken, as visiters might be invited to come in and attempt to revitalise the place.
+for if I were to reveal its identity, the very source of the eerieness of worlds frozen in time will be broken, as visitors might be invited to come in and attempt to revitalise the place.
 This is a unique opportunity that seems to be unable to be shared.

 For now, though, there's little that I can do